 Fort Bend County

-Attorney Brandon Sims Protects the Rights & Freedom of Clients in the
+Attorney Brandon Sims Protects the Rights & Freedom of Clients in the Greater Houston Area

-Contact us today to discuss your case with an experienced Fort Bend County aggravated
+Contact us today to discuss your case with an experienced Fort Bend County aggravated assault defense lawyer.

 What Are the Aggravated Assault Laws & Penalties in Texas?